thirisha3sha/superstore-dashboard/README.md

 - Click on Home > Get Data > Text/CSV.
 - Select the CSV file containing the superstore sales dataset and click Load.
 ### Step 2: Open Power Query Editor
--Go to Home > Transform Data to open Power Query Editor.
+- Go to Home > Transform Data to open Power Query Editor.
 - In the View tab under the Data Preview section, check the "Column distribution," "Column quality," and "Column profile" options.
 ### Step 3: Handle Missing Values
 - It was observed that none of the columns except "Return","ind1","ind2" had errors or empty values.